tamascogustavo/chimera/README.md

 ```
 ### To perfom pathway annotation using KEGG as reference to the Cytoscape maps we can use:

+We need the previous step to be executed before running this module.

 ```
 python3 translator_using_bigg.py e_coli
 ```